Written Prescription Terms & Conditions

 No Changes After Dispensing

-Once a prescription has been dispensed, no changes can be made to the medication or quantity.
-Please ensure that you fill in all of the details on the form correctly, in order to avoid this.
-If changes are required, a new prescription fee will be chargeable.
+Once a written prescription has been issued, no changes can be made to the medication or quantity.
+Please ensure all details on the request form are correct.
+If changes are required, a new prescription will be needed and a new prescription fee will apply.

 Opening Hours & Contacting Us

-We are open on Monday, Tuesday and Friday; please note that we cannot respond to inquiries when we are closed.
+We are open on Monday, Tuesday, and Friday.
+Please note that we are unable to respond to enquiries outside of our opening hours.

 Contacting Human Pharmacies

-We recommend avoiding using human pharmacies for your pet’s medication but if you are obtaining a medication from a human pharmacy and you require us to contact the pharmacy to discuss any prescription queries, or to further verify a prescription, there will be a £25 administration fee.
+We recommend avoiding human pharmacies for pet medications.
+However, if you choose to use a human pharmacy and require us to contact them to verify or discuss a prescription, a £25 administration fee will apply.

 Expiry

-All written prescriptions will have an expiry date or will last a maximum of 6 months from the date of issue.
-It is the sole responsibility of the client to ensure that they use their prescription before the expiry of the prescription.
-Please check this expiry date when you receive your prescription; if it is not used within this time, a new prescription will be required and a new prescription fee will apply.
+Written prescriptions will either have a stated expiry date or will be valid for a maximum of 6 months from the date of issue, depending on the medication.
+It is the sole responsibility of the client to ensure the prescription is used within this timeframe.
+If a prescription expires unused, a new prescription and fee will be required.

 Written Prescriptions for Parasite Control